www.brinsea.com (use the coupon code FRESH for 10% off)

 Since the Mini Advance only holds seven eggs but I had more than that, I took out the auto turner and put in a sheet of paper towel and fit in nine eggs (a piece of rubber shelf liner works well too to keep the eggs from sliding around when you turn them).
 I will manually turn the eggs for the first few days and then candle them to pick out the seven that appear most viable.
 The other seven eggs I gave to a nearby friend who also raises chickens.
 She has made a homemade incubator and will keep us posted on how her hatch experience goes.

 The eggs made it through their first night just fine.
-Today the heart is being formed and will be functioning after the eggs have been in the incubator for 44 hours.
+Today the heart is being formed and will be beating after the eggs have been in the incubator for approximately 42-44 hours.

 I turned the eggs at 6am this morning.
 The turning is important throughout the hatch because the yolk tends to float upwards to rest at the top.
 The embryo, which rests on top of the yolk, possibly because nature has made it so the embryo is in the best position to receive body heat from the mother hen, is therefore squeezed between the yolk and the shell where it can be damaged, or even killed, and also can stick to the shell membrane.